FOREX-Dollar perks up with Fed hike seen back in play

 Australia Bank.

-6 U.S. cents in a few short weeks to reach an 8-1/2 month high
+on nearly 6 U.S. cents in a few short weeks to reach an 8-1/2

 The RBA has repeatedly said a weaker Aussie dollar would